benjaminGoliak-hub/AIproject/README.md

 * pynput

 ## Use intstructions
-To start the program run main.py
+To start the program run main.py \n
-These are the default controls for the program:
+These are the default controls for the program: \n
-'=' - Start capturing a recording session
+'=' - Start capturing a recording session \n
-'-' - End current recording session
+'-' - End current recording session \n
-'\\' - Train model on saved recordings
+'\\' - Train model on saved recordings \n
-';' - Enter model control mode
+';' - Enter model control mode \n
-'esc' - Exit model control mode
+'esc' - Exit model control mode \n
+'backspace' - Delete all trained data \n

+> You can load a saved model with the ';' command \n
+> but to re-train a new model from the ground up, restart the program and train it using the '\\' command \n
+> Commands will also be queued during blocking states (recording, training, inference) so take note not to queue actions \n

+to change the keys the model is trained to interact with, edit the CAPTURED_KEYS variable in the globals.py file (note you will need to delete all recordings)

+## How it works
+The program uses 'behavioral cloning (BC)' to learn from the recordings.
+Instead of seeking to understand how the recorded game works, the algorithim learns to associate the frames with the recorded actions of the player.
+This makes it easy to train a somewhat effective system, with the downside of it having little ability to adapt to new states and correct its play when mistakes are made